-In 1850 George Finlay describes the church by saying...'The metropolitan church is a small building within the same court as the episcopal residence.'
-He also mentions that the church had north and south porches.
+In 1850, George Finlay described the church by saying...'The metropolitan church is a small building within the same court as the episcopal residence.'
+He also mentioned that the church had north and south porches.

 Before 1863 St. Gregory was a medieval monastery.
-The Metropolitan Constantius of Trapezunta (1830-79) was responsible for rebuilding many medieval monuments during his long reign.
-In 1863, he set about on his most ambitious project, that of rebuilding St.Gregory of Nyssa.
-He did this by building a large church which comprised 3 ‘Pontic' apses, a belfry, and a decahexagonal drum as its dome.
+The Metropolitan Constantius of Trebizond (1830-79) was responsible for rebuilding many medieval monuments during his long reign.
+In 1863, he set out on his most ambitious project, that of rebuilding St.Gregory of Nyssa.
+He did this by building a large church which comprised 3 Pontic apses, a belfry, and a deca-hexagonal drum as its dome.
 The church was dynamited in 1930 to make way for the City Club.

 The church is dedicated to St.Gregory of Nyssa (c.
 330-395), a Christian bishop and saint.
 Nyssa (current day Nevşehir) is a city located in Cappadocia.